Thileen/SECLAB_ECC/README.md

 # SECLAB_ECC

-SECLAB_ECC is a collection with some scalar multiplication with countermeasures for the elliptic curve in Weierstrass and Twisted Edwards for.
+SECLAB_ECC is a collection with some scalar multiplication with countermeasures for the elliptic curve in Weierstrass and Twisted Edwards form.
+The scalar multiplication is implemented with the binary method.

-The following countermeasures are implemented:
+These following countermeasures are implemented:

 * Double-And-Add-Always
-* Montgomery-Ladder
+* Montgomery Ladder
-* Randomised Sliding Window
-* Randomised Scalar
+* Scalar Randomization
-* Randomised Scalar Splitting
+* Randomized Scalar Splitting
-* Projective Coordinate Randomis
+* Random Projective Coordinates
+* Randomized Sliding Window

+The following domain parameter can be used for the elliptic curve in Weierstrass form:

+* p_192
+* p_224
+* p_256
+* p_384
+* p_521
+* secp128r1
+* secp192k1
+* secp256k1
+* secp256r1
+* brainpoolP256r1
+* brainpoolP320r1
+* brainpoolP384r1
+* brainpoolP512r1

+and for the elliptic cuve in Twisted Edwards form

-*
+* ed25519

+The testbench.c provide a cup of examples how to use the implementations